jsanchez2388/Database-Design/readme.txt

              - Video Demo and Upload

 Arfan Myint
-                - Implemented the search functionality for the database
+                - Implemented the function to get the most items that the user has posted
-                - Helped with debugging some of the issues in the code
+                - Implemented a date chooser for the user to choose the date
                 - Added buttons to the GUI and make it easier for UX